Functioning¶

 Publishes in sources (journals, book series, etc.) the scientist publishes too

-Publishes in sources associated with the scientist’s main field
+Publishes in sources associated with the scientist’s main field at least every X years

-Publishes in the year of treatment
+Publishes in the latest year the scientist did as well

-Is not a co-author in the pre-treatment phase
+Is not a co-author in the pre-phase

-Started publishing around the same year as the scientist
+Optional: Started publishing around the same year as the scientist

 You obtain results after only four steps: